-Update as of January 2025: DRCOG staff has completed a major update to the Small-area forecast in preparation for the spring 2025 update to DRCOG’s Regional Housing Needs Assessment and the 2026 update to DRCOG’s Regional Transportation Plan.
+Update as of May 2025: DRCOG staff has completed a major update to the small-area forecast in preparation for the spring 2025 update to DRCOG’s Regional Housing Needs Assessment and the 2026 update to DRCOG’s Regional Transportation Plan.

 The Denver region could be home to 4.2 million people, 1.86 million households and 2.96 million jobs by 2050, according to the Colorado Department of Local Affairs State Demography Office.